anushkasagvekar4/spendwise/README.md

 ## SpendWise

 **SpendWise** is a responsive web application designed to help users manage their expenses efficiently.
-Users can add, update, and delete expense transactions, view their history, and track their finances — all through a clean and modern interface built with TailwindCSS.
+Users can add, update, and delete expense transactions, and view their history— all through a clean and modern interface built with TailwindCSS.

 ---

 ## Features

-- **Add Expenses:** Quickly add new expense transactions with details like amount, category, and description.
+- **Add Expenses:** Quickly add new expense transactions with details like amount, category,date,time, and description.
 - **Update Expenses:** Edit existing expenses with ease.
 - **Delete Expenses:** Remove transactions you no longer want to track.
 - **Expense History:** View a detailed list of all your transactions.